maddiew22/clinic-management-system/README.md

 # clinic-management-system

-Start the backend with npm run dev.

-Start the frontend with npm start.
+Start the site with npm start.

 Login with email: admin@email.com and password: password